Board

 Chairperson

 As an accomplished musician with decades of education leadership, Nada has been a featured soloist, seminar leader, and speaker, and has even sung backup for Mariah Carey!
-Nada is especially skilled as a portrait photographer, specializing in capturing people’s essence, sweetness, and joy.
+Nada is a skilled portrait photographer, specializing in capturing people’s essence, sweetness, and joy.
 She is an artist at heart, and through music, she is inspired by playing the piano, singing, crocheting, and even baking her famously delectable chocolate chip cookies.
 In her free time, she plays with her two darling little dogs, Little Buddy and Annabelle.
 Nada has a Bachelor’s Degree in Music Education and a Master of Arts in Organizational Management.

 Vice Chairperson